Expert Cat Care Advice

 What Are Cat Whiskers Actually For?
 The Sensory Radar

-Why does a cat have long, stiff hairs protruding from their face?
-Uncover the incredible neurological science behind feline vibrissae, how they calculate jumping distance, detect microscopic air currents, and the torture of whisker fatigue.
+Why does a cat have long, stiff hairs on their face?
+Discover the neurological science behind feline vibrissae, how they calculate jumping distance, detect air currents, and the real problem of whisker fatigue.

 KittyCorner Team